NodyHub/blog/content/posts/container-breakouts-part2.md

 ## Conclusion

-We have seen three approaches that can be used if a Unix container is started with insecure configuration.
+We have seen three approaches that can be used if a Unix container is started with an insecure configuration.

 The main take away message is that one should **be careful if** a **container must** be **started** in **privileged** mode.
 Ether it is one of the management components that are needed for controlling the container host system or a malicious agenda. **Never start a container privileged if it is not necessary** and review carefully the additional capabilities that a container might require.

 Now you know why we discussed the breakout techniques with access to the root directory, before I discussed the access to the host devices.

-If you are interested how to use the Docker socket to get out of the container, stay tuned for the next blog post of the series _**Part 3: Docker Socket**_.
+If you are interested in how to use the Docker socket to get out of the container, stay tuned for the next blog post of the series _**Part 3: Docker Socket**_.

 <!--
-If you are interested how to use the Docker socket to get out of the container, continue with the next post [Part 3: Docker Socket](../container-breakouts-part3).
+If you are interested in how to use the Docker socket to get out of the container, continue with the next post [Part 3: Docker Socket](../container-breakouts-part3).
 -->